Martchus/tageditor/README.md

 ```
 tageditor <operation> [options]
 ```
 Checkout the available operations and options with `--help`.
+For a list of all available field names, track attribute names and modifier, use the CLI option `--print-field-names`.

 #### Examples
 Here are some Bash examples which illustrate getting and setting tag information:

 ##### Reading tags
 * Displays title, album and artist of all \*.m4a files in the specified directory:
   ```
   tageditor get title album artist --files /some/dir/*.m4a
   ```

 * Displays all supported fields of all \*.mkv files in the specified directory:
   ```
   tageditor get --files /some/dir/*.mkv
   ```

 * Displays technical information about all \*.m4a files in the specified directory:
   ```
   tageditor info --files /some/dir/*.m4a
   ```

-##### Writing tags
+##### Modifying tags and track attributes
 * Sets title, album, artist, cover and track number of all \*.m4a files in the specified directory:
   ```
   tageditor set title="Title of "{1st,2nd,3rd}" file" title="Title of "{4..16}"th file" \
     album="The Album" artist="The Artist" \